derbyjs/derby/index.md

 Before parsing, all HTML comments, leading whitespace, and new lines are removed from templates.
 Whitespace at the end of lines is maintained, in case a space is desired in the HTML output.
 The contents of `<script>` and `<style>` tags are passed through literally.

 Derby's HTML parser should be able to parse any valid HTML, including elements that don't require closing tags and unquoted attributes.
+However, it is recommended that you always include closing tags for elements like `<p>` and `<li>` that might not require a closing tag.
+The rules around how tags are automatically closed are complex, and there are certain cases where template sections may be included within an unexpected element.

 HTML attribute values only need to be quoted if they are the empty string or if they contain a space, equals sign, or greater than sign.
-Note that since Derby templates are parsed as HTML first, any of these characters within a template tag require an attribute to be escaped.
-When in doubt, add quotes around attributes---Derby will remove them from the output HTML when they are not required.
+Since Derby templates are parsed as HTML first, any of these characters within a template tag require an attribute to be escaped.
+Using quotes around all attribute values is recommended.

 Because it understands the HTML context, Derby's HTML escaping is much more minimal than that of most templating libraries.
 You may be surprised to see unescaped `>` and `&` characters.
 These only need to be escaped in certain contexts, and Derby only escapes them when needed.
 If you are skeptical, an [HTML5 validator](http://html5.validator.nu/) will detect most escaping bugs.